-We are seeing more and more bruxism cases where teeth are severely worn down, or are literally ‘cracking’ under the strain, sometimes even in quite young people.
-Some patients may also experience headaches, jaw soreness and/or neck stiffness especially on waking in the morning, often a result of clenching and/or grinding during the previous night.
+We are seeing more and more bruxism cases where teeth are severely worn down or are literally ‘cracking’ under the strain, sometimes even in quite young people.
+Some patients may also experience headaches, jaw soreness and/or neck stiffness especially on waking in the morning.
+This is a result of clenching and/or grinding during the previous night.

 What Can Be Done To Protect Teeth From The Effects Of Bruxism?

 In order to protect your teeth, Dr Teo may recommend that you have a custom-fitted “night guard” (also called an “occlusal splint”) made.

 A night guard sits snugly over the chewing surfaces of your teeth.
 It protects your teeth, fillings, veneers, and other restorations from the heavy pressures that can occur during bruxism.
 A night guard often helps to relieve bruxism-related aches and pains in the head, neck and/or jaws.